-The Industry Advisory Committee includes representatives of major accounting and bookkeeping professional bodies (Association Accounting Technicians, Institute Certified Bookkeepers, Institute Public Accountants, and CPA Australia) as well as high-profile industry practitioners from a broad cross-section of small and large organisations.
+The Industry Advisory Committee includes representatives of major accounting and bookkeeping professional bodies (Association of Accounting Technicians, Institute of Certified Bookkeepers, Institute of Public Accountants, Chartered Accountants [Australia and New Zealand] and CPA Australia) as well as high-profile industry practitioners from a broad cross-section of small and large organisations.

 The Certificate IV program comprises 13 units (8 core and 5 elective units) and assumes no previous work or study background in this field.